Rho Cassiopeiae

+Louisa Wells discovered that the star's brightness varies, and that discovery was published in 1901.
 Rho Cassiopeiae is a single star, and is categorized as a semiregular variable.
 As a yellow hypergiant, it is one of the rarest types of stars.
 Only a few dozen are known in the Milky Way, but it is not the only one in its constellation which also contains V509 Cassiopeiae.